bdreno/macOS.config/README.md

 ## Initial System Configuration
 * Enable FileVault
+    * Save Key to 1Password
 * Enable iCloud
 * Enable Document & Data Sync
 * Log into MAS
 * Install Xcode from MAS
+* Install the latest JDK

 ## Homebrew Configuration
 Homebrew Installs most of the CLI, Direct Download & MAS Applications that I use.
 License & registration details are stored in 1Password, which is synced via iCloud and installed via Homebrew Bundler.